rangle/ngCourse2/handout/why_angular_2.md

 ### Angular 2 Is Easier

-The new Angular 2 codebase is more modern, more capable, and easier for new programmers to learn than Angular 1.x, while also being easier for project veterans to work with.
+The new Angular 2 codebase is more modern, more capable and easier for new programmers to learn than Angular 1.x, while also being easier for project veterans to work with.

 With Angular 1, programmers had to understand the differences between Controllers, Services, Factories, Providers and other concepts that could be confusing, especially for new programmers.